ngeelani48/react-bookstore/README.md

 To run the project, execute the following command:
 - After Cloning this repo to your local machine
-- Run this command in terminal: `npm run start`
+- Run this command in the terminal: `npm run start`
-- It will open with Live Server
+- It will open with a Live Server
 ### Run tests

 To track linter errors locally follow these steps: